Shopify/dashing/README.md

 [Check out the homepage](http://shopify.github.com/dashing).

 Note: Dashing is no longer being actively maintained.
 Read about it [here](https://github.com/Shopify/dashing/issues/711).
+There is a fork of the project being maintained at at [https://github.com/dashing-io/dashing](https://github.com/dashing-io/dashing)

 # License
 Distributed under the [MIT license](MIT-LICENSE)